ifedorenko/com.ifedorenko.m2e.sourcelookup/README.md

-* Sources resolution uses repositories and pluginRepositories configured in Maven User settings.xml but not the actual repository or snapshot repository from <distributionManagement> the artifact the class was loaded from.
+* Sources resolution uses repositories and pluginRepositories configured in Maven User settings.xml but not the actual repository or snapshot repository from <distributionManagement> of the artifact the class was loaded from.
 * javaagent implementation will not instrument classes that have existing JSR-45 SMAP.